kamaraak/kamaraak/README.md

 through innovative agribusiness solutions.
-With expertise in agribusiness management, data analytics, and leadership, he focuses on creating sustainable agricultural syatems that address post-harvest losses, agricultural waste management and promote economic opportunities in local communities.
+With expertise in agribusiness management, data analytics, and leadership, he focuses on creating sustainable agricultural systems that address post-harvest losses, agricultural waste management and promote economic opportunities in local communities.